<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Being left out of a Will

-The family of the late Monty Python actor and comedian, Terry Jones, are currently involved in a Will dispute following his death.
-Under the act which allows family members to seek “reasonable provision”, Terry Jones’ children are suing their father’s second wife, Anna Söderström, who is thought to be the main beneficiary of the Will.
-Although details of Jones’ Will have not been released, this is a good example of how a dispute may arise if family members believe they are not receiving what they are rightfully entitled to, even if a valid Will is in place.
+In 2021, it was reported that the family of the late Monty Python actor and comedian, Terry Jones, was involved in a Will dispute following his death.
+Under the act which allows family members to seek “reasonable provision”, Terry Jones’ children were suing their father’s second wife, Anna Söderström, who is thought to be the main beneficiary of the Will.
+Although details of Jones’ Will were not released, this is a good example of how a dispute may arise if family members believe they are not receiving what they are rightfully entitled to, even if a valid Will is in place.

-Other celebrities such as actor Daniel Craig and TV chef Gordon Ramsay have also made recent statements regarding their legacy, stating that they will not be leaving a substantial inheritance to their children when the time comes which may cause reason to contest the Will when they pass away.
+Other celebrities, such as actor Daniel Craig and TV chef Gordon Ramsay, have also made public statements regarding their legacy, stating that they will not leave a substantial inheritance to their children when the time comes, which may cause reason to contest the Will when they pass away.

 Dying intestate